rednafi/fastapi-nano/README.md

 * The APIs are served with [Uvicorn](https://www.uvicorn.org/) server.
 Uvicorn is a lightning-fast "ASGI" server.
 It runs asynchronous Python web code in a single process.

-* [Gunicorn](https://gunicorn.org/) is used here to manage Uvicorn and run multiple of these concurrent processes.
-That way, you get the best of concurrency and parallelism.

 * OAuth2 (with hashed password and Bearer with JWT) based authentication

 * [CORS (Cross Origin Resource Sharing)](https://fastapi.tiangolo.com/tutorial/cors/) enabled.